Visa Applicant Interview

 Appointment Letter - Your appointment information from the Entrant Status Check on the Electronic Diversity Visa (E-DV) website.

-DS-260 Confirmation Page (DV-2015 program applicants only) - Printed from the Consular Electronic Application Center
+DS-260 Confirmation Page (DV-2015 program applicants only) - You can print this from the Consular Electronic Application Center any time after you complete your DS-260 application.

 Passport - For each applicant, an unexpired passport valid for six months beyond the intended date of entry into the United States